-- > A clear and comprehensive summary of the concern - > Details of how the concern was followed up and resolved - , A note of any action taken, decisions reached and the outcome
+- " A clear and comprehensive summary of the concern - > Details of how the concern was followed up and resolved - > A note of any action taken, decisions reached and the outcome

+Records include instances where referrals were or were not made to another agency such as local authority children's social care or the Prevent programme.
 Concerns and referrals will be kept in a separate child protection file for each child.